kaituoxu/python-gradient-check/README.md

-Use `gradient-check.ipynb` to do gradient check.
+Use `example.ipynb` to do gradient check.

 (Please use python 2.7)
 ```bash